terra-campaigns/degenesis/_includes/statblock_background.md

 {% for entry in page.potentials %}
 | **{{ entry.roll }}** | **{{ entry.name }}:** *"{{ entry.flavour }}"* <br> {{ entry.rule }} | {% endfor %}

+With enough time and a mentor you can learn new potentials.
+Even from other **Backgrounds**.

 ![]({{ page.img_sttp }})